 Who are you in the LL community?
-Hi!
-I’m Cath, and I’m a room mod in the Willow shelf!
+I joined Ivy at the start of LL and am now a mod for the shelf!

 Who are you in the LL community?
 Hi, friends!
 I’m Cole, AKA D.G.Cole#2376 on Discord.
 I’m a room mod for Quartz!

 Who are you outside of the internet?
 I’m an NYC-based arts administrator who is particularly fond of works on paper, especially photography.
 I’m a new cat mom to Jude Paw, Cool Aunt™, theatre-goer, and enamel pin-collector with strong opinions about fonts.

 What drew you to your shelf?
 When I initially joined LL, I chose my shelf with a close friend, and while on my own I’d probably have become a member of the ChamFam (my favorite color is yellow), we were both drawn to Quartz because we love photography and travel.
 I’m grateful to have found our lil Quartz squad.